nds-fsd/tasker-frontend/README.md

 # Tasker

 This is the frontend part of a two-repositories project.
 This project is an attempt to build a "tasker" app.
-This project was just an experiment meant to help me learn building a frontend and backend app.
-Just already is in construction.

-##Libraries
+## Npm packages used
 - React
 - react-router
 - react-icons